Quick summary

 - Adjust your layout to maintain visual flow across different screen sizes.

-- Use 'Stack' to organize elements that will automatically align on different screens.
+- Use Add Stack to organize elements that automatically align on different screens.

-- Use TRBL (top-right-bottom-left) controls to set spacing that adapts to screen sizes.
+- Set TRBL (top-right-bottom-left) spacing controls so padding adapts to screen sizes.

 - Position elements with relative units instead of fixed pixels for better responsiveness.

-- Select 'Inter' typeface for legibility that scales well across all device sizes.
+- Select the Inter typeface for legibility that scales well across all device sizes.

 - Check content overflow and readability at each breakpoint before finalizing.